yusufbtanriverdi/breakhis-classification/README.md

+## Done

+- Stacking images (from one magnification factor) as torch dataset and training them with our current deep learning is doable.
+However, I need extra memory:

+`Allocator: not enough memory: you tried to allocate 82182144 bytes.`

+I will ask professor to give us cloud access.

+- We can try with lighter DL models for prior results or train with smaller images.

 ## Some highlights

 - [1] states *"...A comprehensive set of experiments shows that accuracy rates with this baseline system range from 80% to 85%, depending on the image magnification factor. ..."*.
 Our primary goal is **to exceed %85** in worst case scenario.
 It is also stated that they use some feature extraction methods.
 Let's list them here and we can use them for our models.